-The term of all the existing Directors will be ended upon the expiry of the fourth session of the Board.
+The term of all the existing Directors will be ended upon the expiry of the fifth session of the Board.
 The Directors shall then retire but may be available for re-election.

 On diversity, the Board consists of Directors with different backgrounds that are able to provide the Company with professional advice on various aspects.
 Currently the Board has one female Director.
 The independent non-executive Directors are independent of management of the Company and have adequate business and financial experience.
 They provide advice to the Board and the management on the strategic development of the Company and ensure the interests of shareholders and the Company as a whole by implementing measures.
-As of the date of this report, apart from Mr. Chong Teck Sin, the independent non-executive Director who has continuously been in office for over 9 years, the term of office of each of other 3 existing independent non-executive Directors does not exceed 9 years.
-Notwithstanding the fact that Mr. Chong Teck Sin has served the Company for more than nine years, there are no circumstances which are likely to affect his independence as an independent non-executive Director.
-Mr. Chong Teck Sin is not involved in the daily management of the Company nor in any relationships which would interfere with the exercise of the independent judgment.
-The Board considers Mr. Chong Teck Sin remains independent notwithstanding the length of his service.
-As regard the re-election of independent non-executive Directors, the Company will ensure compliance with code A.4.3 of the Corporate Governance Code under the Listing Rules.
+As of the date of this annual report, apart from Mr. Chong Teck Sin and Mr. Poon Chiu Kwok, the independent non-executive Directors who have continuously been in office for over 9 years, the term of office of each of other 2 existing independent non-executive Directors does not exceed 9 years.
+Notwithstanding the fact that Mr. Chong Teck Sin and Mr. Poon Chiu Kwok have served the Company for more than nine years, there are no circumstances which are likely to affect their independence as an independent non-executive Director.
+Mr. Chong Teck Sin and Mr. Poon Chiu Kwok are not involved in the daily management of the Company nor in any relationships which would interfere with the exercise of the independent judgment.
+The Board considers Mr. Chong Teck Sin and Mr. Poon Chiu Kwok remains independent notwithstanding the length of his service.
+As regard the re-election of independent non-executive Directors, the Company has complied with code A.4.3 of the Corporate Governance Code under the Listing Rules that the re-election of each of Mr. Chong Teck Sin and Mr. Poon Chiu Kwok as the INEDs was subject to a separate resolution.

-According to the Listing Rules, the Company received the relevant written independence confirmation letter from each of the independent non-executive Directors for the year 2019.
+According to the Listing Rules, the Company received the relevant written independence confirmation letter from each of the independent non-executive Directors for the year 2020.
 The Company confirmed that all the independent non-executive Directors are independent of the Company.